mayninghe/mayninghe.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
 description: Here are lectures and presentations I developed related to neuroscience, proprioception, psychophysics experimental design, and statistical methods.
+More to come~
 nav: true

 ---